Best Forex Brokers in Brazil 2026

 AvaTrade

-AvaTrade is licenced by ASIC, FSCA, and the Central Bank of Ireland, among others.
-The AvaTradeGO mobile app is one of the cleaner experiences in retail forex, and the broker’s asset range goes well beyond spot currency pairs into crypto, ETFs, and options.
+AvaTrade is licensed by ASIC, FSCA, and the Central Bank of Ireland, among others.
+The AvaTradeGO mobile app is one of the user-friendly mobile platforms in retail forex, and the broker’s asset range goes well beyond spot currency pairs into crypto, ETFs, and options.
 Worth considering if you want a single account that covers more than just forex.

 LiteFinance